Stolen Vehicle Tracing - Telematics / Geolocation / Connected Services - Privacy Statement

 Legal Basis for the processing of your data

-When reporting a stolen car, a theft or loss, your personal data will be processed by your insurance company, the police and for Dutch vehicles, the Stichting VbV with your permission and consent to represent your interests.
-You also give permission to pass on your data to your insurance company, power of attorney or intermediary.
-Processing of your personal data takes place in a lawful, fair and transparent manner.
+When reporting a stolen car, a theft or loss, your personal data will be processed by your insurance company, the police and with your permission and consent you also give permission to DIGITPOL.
+The Processing of your personal data takes place in a lawful, fair and transparent manner.

 Role of the Car Manufacture.